dylan-lang/opendylan/documentation/hacker-guide/source/runtime/object-representation.rst

 Object Representation
 =====================

-Harlequin’s implementation achieves dynamic typing of Dylan objects by associating the type with an object based on tagging.
+Harlequin's implementation achieves dynamic typing of Dylan objects by associating the type with an object based on tagging.

 In many circumstances, the Dylan compiler can statically determine the